Smartphone Market Share: Past, Present and Future

 The data for the past two years shows that Samsung is the dominant force in the global smartphone market.

-A few factors allowed Samsung to keep its smartphone industry market share above the competition, including reliable supply chain management, good marketing, timely promotions in key markets, and high-quality products across the entire price spectrum.
+A few factors allowed Samsung to keep its smartphone industry market share above the competition, including reliable supply chain management and the 2025 aggressive push into "Galaxy AI" features which became a standard requirement for premium users.

 Apple